-Last week I led the first ever group of tourists for a city bicycle tour of Pyongyang.
-This was a major milestone achieved; a new way to explore the city, as previously tourists have been restricted to hopping off and on buses.
+In 2016 YPT led the first ever group of tourists for a city bicycle tour of Pyongyang.
+This was a major milestone achieved; a new way to explore the capital city, as previously tourists have been restricted to hopping off and on buses.
 Now we can spend more time outdoors, stay active, and experience how a North Korean makes their way around Pyongyang – giving us foreigners a better understanding of their daily life.
-Here’s why we loved cycling in Pyongyang.
+Here’s why we love cycling around Pyongyang.

 1.)
 Korean bicycle culture – it’s a big deal!

 Some say it’s because of sanctions, others say because of lack of money, however, these two factors are used to make the bicycle culture not only popular in the DPRK, but the only viable option.
 A vast majority of Koreans cycle.
 It’s rare to meet a Korean who doesn’t know how to ride a bike.
 They’ll use their bikes for all means of transport whether it’s going to work, picking up your girlfriend or carrying home the groceries.

 2.)
 Puncture and bike repair shops are everywhere!
 Making cycling around Pyongyang easier!

 During our cycling of Pyongyang tour we did encounter a puncture or two along the way which was not at all convenient.
 What was convenient was the number of street vendors sitting along the banks of the river, around shop corners or under bridges geared up with a bucket of water, a tool kit and patches.
 These guys were super quick and super cheap!
 Fixing a bicycle tour was only 40 US cents!